-The results of this assessment will provide a good indication of locations in the infrastructure (corporate, DMZs and control network) where vulnerabilities exist to exploit.
-The assessment team will be looking for quick wins that will help them transition from one network zone to the next.

-An end-to-end assessment may do very well to identify vulnerabilities in the corporate and DMZ networks, but this assessment will likely spend too much time on the first two zones to be effective at testing the ICS.
+- Description of the types of results to expect: The results of this assessment will provide a good indication of locations in the infrastructure (corporate, DMZs and control network) where vulnerabilities exist to exploit.
+The assessment team will be looking for quick wins that will help them transition from one network zone to the next. - Level of security assurance to expect: An end-to-end assessment may do very well to identify vulnerabilities in the corporate and DMZ networks, but this assessment will likely spend too much time on the first two zones to be effective at testing the ICS.
 Also, those companies who are experienced penetration testers may feel at home in the corporate and DMZ networks but have little experience on an ICS.
-Therefore, they may not perform much work in this area or may initiate tests that cause unforeseen crashes in the ICS.

-A utility may want to perform an end-to-end assessment to find weak spots requiring improvement.
-This utility may be more concerned with whether an attacker could reach the ICS than understanding what attackers could do once they have access to the control network.

-An end-to-end assessment is effective when the goal is to understand if an attacker could reach the control network.
+Therefore, they may not perform much work in this area or may initiate tests that cause unforeseen crashes in the ICS. - Example: a utility may want to perform an end-to-end assessment to find weak spots requiring improvement.
+This utility may be more concerned with whether an attacker could reach the ICS than understanding what attackers could do once they have access to the control network. - Conclusion: An end-to-end assessment is effective when the goal is to understand if an attacker could reach the control network.
 This tests the effectiveness of the ICS perimeter defences at preventing access to vulnerabilities in the ICS.